hm-lang/core/proposals/README.md

 does it work for the store syntax shortcut (e.g., `MyStore: value[id]` for `MyStore: store[value, id]`)?  or does this make it look like `value` should be generic?

+### tuples are not allowed

+One might conceive of a tuple type like `[x, y, z]` for types `x`, `y`, `z`, but adding such a feature to hm-lang would make it hard to distinguish between passing in a single generic (e.g., for `myGeneric~t`) versus passing in multiple generics (e.g., for `otherGenerics~[x, y, z]`).
+Would `tuple := [x, y, z]` with `otherGenerics tuple` trigger the single-generic or multi-generic resolution?
+We'd like to make it clear when single or multi-generics are being used, since you can make overloads for both.

+The biggest argument for tuples is returning multiple values (with possibly different types) from a function, but this can be readily obtained using `{}` with the requisite fields, e.g., `{X, Y, Z}` for types `x`, `y`, and `z`.
+Named fields also increase readability, so e.g. `{LikelyIndex: index, ExpectedCount: count}` can improve others' understanding of your code.
+As such, tuples are unnecessary due to easily declared object types.

 ### default field names with generics